-16.1 Credit and compliance risk
+14.1 Credit and compliance risk

 Credit risk is the risk of loss due to the inability or unwillingness of a counterparty to meet its contractual obligations.
-Credit risk arises from activities of the CPD, such as loans and advances to, and deposits made with, other institutions, and the settlement of financial market transactions.
+Credit risk arises from the activities of the CPD, such as loans and advances to, and deposits made with, other institutions, and the settlement of financial market transactions.

-Credit risk is mitigated in the CPD by specifying a list of eligible securities, the minimum credit ratings for securities, and sector concentration limits in the Investment Guidelines.
+Credit risk is mitigated in the CPD by specifying a list of eligible securities, the minimum credit ratings for securities as well as sector concentration limits in the Investment Guidelines.
 The minimum counterparty credit rating for investment is a composite rating derived from Standard & Poor's (S&P), Moody's Investors Service (Moody's) and Fitch Ratings (Fitch).
-Following the annual review of the CPD Investment Guidelines, the investment limits for commercial banks were increased from 25% to 35% of the commercial banks' respective capital and reserves.
-The increase of the investment limits was to assist in expanding the investment opportunities for the CPD.
-The increase was still in line with the risk tolerance of the CPD.
+Following the annual review, there were no amendments to the CPD's Investment Guidelines.